Oliver Mobisson: Return to Nigeria & introduction of the ASUTECH computers

 He decided to leave the US in 1981 when he was called upon by the late Professor Kenneth Dike to return to Nigeria and help found Africa's first computer technology university, Anambra State University of Science & Technology, ASUTECH.
 At ASUTECH, he served as head of the Industrial Development Centre (IDC).
 It was at IDC in 1983 that Mobisson introduced the first Black African commercially produced line of personal computers and servers, an effort described by then Head of State, Muhammadu Buhari as "blazing the trail for Nigeria’s quest for technological development".
 Commissioned by Governor Jim Nwobodo, Mobisson involved undergraduates at ASUTECH especially as employees in the development of the ASUTECH 800 and 8000 series of PCs.

 Later career

 While teaching at ASUTECH, Mobisson went on to work in Nigerian telecommunications industry with NITEL.
 With the assistance of ASUTECH graduates, NITEL engineers, and former President Ibrahim Babangida's financial support, he constructed a communications system that was capable of connecting every Nigerian via telephones.

 Mobisson was appointed a chief in Awo Idemili in 2005.

 Medical issues and death

 Mobisson continued his work with NITEL until 1995, when he suffered a massive stroke which forced him into retirement.
 He lived in Norwood, Massachusetts until he died due to a heart attack on February 18, 2010.

 Personal life

-He is the father of Jidenna, an American hip hop recording artist, and Nneka Mobisson a medical doctor and entrepreneur, named a Young Global Leader by the World Economic Forum.
+He is the father of American hip hop recording artist Jidenna.